unoplatform/uno.chefs/doc/toolkit/CommandExtensions.md

 ```

 > [!TIP]
-> Uasge on `TextBox`/`PasswordBox` will also cause the keyboard dismiss on enter.
+> Usage on `TextBox`/`PasswordBox` will also cause the keyboard dismiss on enter.
 Similar to the `InputExtensions.AutoDismiss` behavior, covered in the [InputExtensions](xref:Uno.Recipes.InputExtensions) recipe.

 ### ItemsRepeater Item Tapped